Get the Marcus mobile banking app

 Here’s a quick rundown on what we found with many money market accounts:

-Now that the basics of these savings vehicles are out of the way, we can dig into what probably qualifies as an existential question in banking – why these accounts exist.
+Now that the basics of these types of accounts are out of the way, we can dig into what probably qualifies as an existential question in banking – why these accounts exist.

-If you’ve got money you may need at a moment’s notice but you can generally leave it in the account, a money market account could be an option.
+If you’ve got money you may need at a moment’s notice but can generally leave it in the account, a money market account could be an option for those potential short-term goals.
 The relatively easy access could be helpful if you’re building something like an emergency fund or just want the ability to deposit funds on a regular basis.

 Certificate of Deposit